Texas suspends coach Chris Beard over family violence charge

 Texas freshman guard Arterio Morris faces a misdemeanor family violence charge stemming from a June arrest after an incident with a former girlfriend.
 He faces a Wednesday court hearing in Denton County near Dallas.

-Morris, a top national recruit, has been allowed to play this season despite the charge, and averages 17 minutes and 6.5 points per game.
-Morris’ attorney, Justin Moore, has said Moore is innocent of the assault charge.
+Morris, a top national recruit, has been allowed to play this season despite the charge.
+Morris’ attorney, Justin Moore, has said Morris is innocent of the assault charge.

 AP college basketball: https://apnews.com/hub/college-basketball and https://apnews.com/hub/ap-top-25-college-basketball-poll and https://twitter.com/AP_Top25